Business-Brio/businessmodels/businessmodels/README.md

 ## Introduction

-This python package will classify associates on basis of there performance.
+This python package has several modules to work for data analysis.

 ## Installation